Skip to content

 Choose Private Network Image

-1. From the created custom image, click on Create VM to start the virtual machine creation process.
+2. From the Virtual Machine section, click on Create -> Virtual machine to start the virtual machine creation process.

 Create VM

-2. Choose a Ressource Group, Name and Size for your virtual machine using the recommended values below:
+5. Choose the Size for your virtual machine using the recommended values below:

 ResourceMinimum ValueRecommended Value